moloch--/RootTheBox/README.md

 -   Install scripts are for [Ubuntu](http://www.ubuntu.com/) (or [Debian](https://www.debian.org/)) but the application should work on any Linux, BSD, or OSX system.
 -   Internet Explorer is _NOT_ supported, any compatability with IE is purely coincidental.
 Please use the latest release of [Firefox](https://www.mozilla.org/en-US/), [Chrome](https://www.google.com/chrome/), [Opera](http://www.opera.com/), or any other browser that supports open standards.

 ## Questions?
 Problems?

-Open a ticket on GitHub and we'd be happy to help you out with setup/configuration/edits.

-## Feature Requests
+Feature Requests?

-Open a ticket on GitHub and we'll see what we can do for you.
-We're always brainstorming new ideas and looking for cool stuff to add!
+[Create an issue](https://github.com/moloch--/RootTheBox/issues) on GitHub if you have any questions, problems or feature requestions.
+We're happy to help you out with setup/configuration/edits and we're always brainstorming new ideas and looking for cool stuff to add!

 ## Contributing